 Diversity Fellowships - Priority Review Deadline March 1

 Appalachian State's Diversity Statement reads: Appalachian State University is committed to developing and allocating resources to the fundamental task of creating a diverse campus culture.
 We value diversity as the expression of human similarities and differences, as well as the importance of a living and learning environment conducive to knowledge, respect, acceptance, understanding, and global awareness.
-In support of this commitment, the School of Graduate Studies offers fellowships to main campus degree-seeking students who bring a wide range of diversity to graduate programs.
+In support of this commitment, the School of Graduate Studies offers fellowships to new main campus degree-seeking students who bring a wide range of diversity to graduate programs.
+If you are applying for Summer or Fall admission and have submitted your completed application by the March 1 deadline, you will be sent an email invitation inviting you to apply.
 Diversity Fellows receive a $2,000 scholarship and 10 hours/week of graduate assistantship funding from the School of Graduate Studies ($4500 for the academic year).
 Diversity Fellowships will be renewed for a second year for continuing students if they remain in good academic standing.
 We anticipate offering Diversity Fellowships to 10 new and 10 returning students per year.

 Criteria for Eligibility

 - New students must be unconditionally admitted to a main-campus graduate degree program at Appalachian for Summer or Fall.

 - Students must have full-time status (minimum enrollment in 9 graduate credit hours intended/maintained).

 - Applicants’ GPA, resume, and the quality of their self-nomination essay will be taken into consideration when making the awards.

 - Returning students must be in good academic standing.
 The Graduate School will verify academic standing prior to renewing Diversity Fellowships for a second year.